-- You should then contact the parish – either our Parish Office or either Diarmuid or .
-They will arrange to come to your house or arrange a convenient time for you to go to see them.
+- You should then contact the parish – either our Parish Office or Fr Ian .
+He will arrange to come to your house or arrange a convenient time for you to go to see them.
 They will talk through every step of the funeral arrangements, they will provide resources, they will answer questions and they will make suggestions and help give direction.

 - Again, make arrangements slowly.
 There are always a number of alternatives and possibilities.
 Take the needs of those traveling into account.
 Take the needs of those who are deeply grieving into account.